MichaelCurrin/dev-cheatsheets/cheatsheets/shell/commands/rsync.md

     ```sh
     $ rsync [OPTIONS] foo michael@192.168.1.35:/foo/bar/baz
     ```
 - Copy to user path on a host identified from `/etc/hosts`.
-Note that `USER@` is not needed if you've setup the remote user in the config, or perhaps if the user names are identical across systems.
+Note that `USER@` is not needed if you've set up the remote user in the config, or perhaps if the user names are identical across systems.
     ```sh
     $ rsync [OPTIONS] foo michael@dell:~/Documents/baz
     ```